jlacar/jlacar.github.io/refactoring/clear-code.md

 code to separate different responsibilities or groups of statements related to the same task.
 Groupings like that could be Misassigned Responsibility.
 Multiple dereferences of the same variable might indicate Feature Envy.

+One smell in particular that easily qualifies as a Visual cue is [Arrow Code](https://blog.codinghorror.com/flattening-arrow-code/).
+Surprisingly, many developers don't know about this one.
+I always warn people that once they see it, they'll never be able to unsee it.
+Then it's goodbye blissful ignorance, hello harsh realization that this has been right in front of them all the time.

 All these refactoring candidates can usually be addressed with some kind of Extraction.
 [Compose Method](https://www.informit.com/articles/article.aspx?p=1398607) refactoring can also come into play when dealing with visual cues, especially with Long Methods.